hiwillfang/vue-projects/README.md

 * npm install

 ## Development Server
 All accompanying projects were created with the Vue.js CLI (Command Line Interface).
-To run the local web server for a CLI projects run `npm run dev`.
+To run the local web server for a CLI project run `npm run dev`.